-Old People Are ...
+Old People Are

 DIRECTIONS: Complete the sentences on the left.
-Then reverse the page and finish the next set of sentences.
+Then to sentences. urn the page upside down and finish the next set of

 In our society, people often are

-The thing I like best about people

-The thing I like least about people

-When a person I do not know sits down beside me, I
+The thing I like best about people When an OLD person I do not know sits down beside The thing I like least about people The thing I like least about OLD people When a person I do not know sits down beside me, I The thing I like best about OLD people ·